-In addition to all other district Forest Practice Rules, the following requirements shall apply in any watershed with listed anadromous salmonids, except in watershed with coho salmon where the standards listed under 916.9.1 and 916.9.2 shall apply.
+In addition to all other district Forest Practice Rules, the following requirements shall apply in any watershed with listed anadromous salmonids.
 Requirements of 14 CCR § 916.9 [936.9, 956.9] precede other sections of the FPRs.

 Geographic scope - Requirements for watersheds with listed anadromous salmonids differ depending on the geographic location of the watershed and geomorphic characteristics of the watercourse.
 Unique requirements for watersheds with listed anadromous salmonids are set forth for 1) watercourses in the coastal anadromy zone with confined channels, 2) watercourses with flood prone areas or channel migration zones, and 3) watercourses with confined channels located outside the coastal anadromy zone.